Susseratal/Fantasy-trading-system/README.md

 The idea was to create a little system that allowed you to buy and sell things as if you were a fantasy shopkeeper.
 Definitely not the most complex system I've ever put together, but that's ok.
 It's not going to become anything interesting - it's more just for my own personal benefit than anything else.

 Either way, hope you enjoy having a little play around with this.
-Projects like this always make me slightly nostalgic for things like the original Elite, Oregon Trail, Rogue, Nethack and things like that.
-Green on black text somehow still stimulates my imagination more than the finest 3D graphics the world can muster.
+Projects like this always make me slightly nostalgic for things like the original Elite, Oregon Trail and things like that.
 Cheers
 ~Iain xx